MatthewKing98/comp-org-1-assignment-2/README.md

 Thoughts:
 ---------
 There's no need to retype large amounts of the function.
-I just need to put what I already have in a loop
+I just need to put what I already have in a loop.

+STEPS:
+> Make SUB1 be an exclusive function
+> Make code for stack (eg No./VALID?/No./VALID?/STACKAMT)

 SUB1: Converts HEX character to its DEC value (eg. B -> 11).
 Takes/returns values with registers